 As well as the book’s protagonist, Daniel Boone Davis, being based on Heinlein’s own engineering attributes, Pete is said to have been based on Heinlein’s own cat, and the title of the novel on his wife’s observation of what their cat was always looking for.

 This certainly shows how unexpectedly an idea for a story can emerge.
 What’s not so easy is being able to write a whole story in 13 days, so the story about this story goes.

-As Robert Heinlein once said: “Don’t tell the reader about the background; let him gather it from what happens.”
+I, too, have an idea for a story influenced by events in my life, but that particular roman à clef is in its own suspended animation for the future.
+As Robert Heinlein said: “Don’t tell the reader about the background; let him gather it from what happens.”

 Fair Dealing and Fair Use.
 All images shown in this article were selected to support the commentary and each image has been credited appropriately.
 I believe this constitutes a fair dealing or fair use of any such copyrighted material, but suffice to say if the copyright holder should want an image removed, please make contact using the email address below and the image will be removed.

 You must be logged in to post a comment.